Before you Arrive

 Meet the Guides

-Jeff Burress and Tommy Cannon create a wonderful experience pursuing your trophies.
+Jeff Burress and Shane Lowry create a wonderful experience pursuing your trophies.
 Combined they have nearly 100 years of hunting experience to share with all guests at the Bar H Bar Ranch.
 Both of these gentlemen have extensive experience pursuing animals using the spot and stalk techniques we employ.

-We're proud to have them both as long time members of the Bar H Bar Ranch Team and sure you'll enjoy your time with them.
+We're proud to have them both as members of the Bar H Bar Ranch Team and sure you'll enjoy your time with them.